triumphing over the TZ disaster

 “The world will never know you existed at all.”

-Indeed, the sight of a young and implicitly Lord Stinkious linked King Leondias of Sparta-played by Eli Snyder-killing a pursuing and blockbuster CGI wolf in a flashback early in the film evoked the sight of the young Dar facing down and mastering a blockbuster bear with his psychic powers at the beginning of THE BEASTMASTER, affirming the implicit link between the two characters and films.
+Indeed, the sight of a young and implicitly Lord Stinkious linked Prince Leondias of Sparta-played by Eli Snyder-killing a pursuing and blockbuster CGI wolf in a flashback early in the film evoked the sight of the young Dar facing down and mastering a blockbuster bear with his psychic powers at the beginning of THE BEASTMASTER, affirming the implicit link between the two characters and films.
 The sight of the older King Leonidas-played by Gerard Butler-leading his fellow Spartans in an epic battle against the tall, commanding and implicitly Cameron linked Persian Godking, Xerxes-a fusion of mad Maax and Jun leader and played by Rodrigo Santoro-and his vast imperial army at the end of 300 implicitly reaffirmed that the film was remaking THE BEASTMASTER.
-For the battle against the Godking and his massive army evoked the battle with the high priest Maax and his priests of Arrrrrggggghhh! at his twisted Temple of Doom, and then the battle against the Jun leader and his Jun warriors, at the end of THE BEASTMASTER.
-As Leonidas and his Immortals stopped Xerxes and his huge army but died in the process, Zachary and co. implicitly summed up the general audience consensus that Lord Stinkious and his insidiously loyal followers at ILM, Lucasfilm, Skywalker Sound and THX had destroyed themselves trying to topple King o’ the World Cameron with the STAR WARS Tragic Trilogy, leaving still trapped in the Zone the world of film art and in need dire of the true legendary and liberating hero prophesied to come and triumph over Folsey jr., Kennedy, Marshall, Spielberg and Stinkious and the TZ disaster at last, freeing audiences, film art, film artists and the Temple Theatre from the Twilight Zone at last and kick off a healed, harmonious and daylit era of CGI enhanced film art, an indomitable hero best known as…the Zonemaster.
+For the battle against the Godking and his massive army evoked the battle with the high priest Maax and his priests of Arrrrrggggghhh! at his twisted Temple of Doom and then the battle against the Jun leader and his Jun warriors at the end of THE BEASTMASTER.
+As Leonidas and his Immortals stopped Xerxes and his huge army but died in the process, Zachary and company implicitly summed up the general audience consensus that destroyed themselves had Lord Stinkious and his insidiously loyal followers at ILM, Lucasfilm, Skywalker Sound and THX trying to topple King o’ the World Cameron with the STAR WARS Tragic Trilogy, leaving still trapped in the Zone the world of film art and in need dire of the true legendary and liberating hero prophesied to come and triumph over Folsey jr., Kennedy, Marshall, Spielberg and Stinkious and the TZ disaster at last, freeing Chen, Le, Morrow, audiences, film art, film artists and the Temple Theatre from the Twilight Zone and kicking off a healed, harmonious and daylit era of CGI enhanced film art, an indomitable hero best known as…the Zonemaster.

 Miller, Frank.
 300. Milwaukie, OR: Dark Horse Comics, 1999.